| On February 14, 2002, the United States FCC commissioners unanimously approved

 already uses UWB extensively to make our soldiers, airport runways, and

 highway bridges safer, and so much more is on the horizon.
+But opinion differs greatly on the interference effect of the

 widespread use of UWB technologies by the public.
 If interference does